-First-degree assault in Maryland is classified as a felony and can result in a punishment of up to 25 years in prison.
+First-degree assault in Maryland is classified as a felony punishable by up to 25 years in prison.

 Cases where one person commits (or threatens to commit) an act of violence against another person in hopes of causing them serious physical injury are treated as severe felonies.
-The use of a firearm in a battery attempt usually escalates the case to first-degree assault.
+Using a firearm or other weapon in a battery attempt usually escalates the case to first-degree assault.